Roboy/roboy_NRP_deep_rl/README.md

 The DDPG agent actor net takes state information as input and outputs an action - the 4 muscle commands.
 The critics takes the action and state as an input and outputs an value function estimate.
 The paper can be found [here](https://arxiv.org/abs/1509.02971).

-The networks are trained w.r.t. the minimization of a loss function derived from the difference between the actual reward experienced and reward it predicts, plus a factor of entropy for exploration.
+The networks are trained w.r.t. the minimization of a loss function derived from the difference between the actual reward experienced and reward it predicts, plus a factor of action entropy for exploration.

 A keras-rl agent usually takes the the simulation/environment as an object and updates itself while stepping through it.
 In this implementation, the NRP takes the agent as an object (so to say), steps itself, and updates the agent along the way.
 The roles of the stepper are reversed, as seen in the image below.